• EPILOGUE

 We didn’t have to be.
 We would have fought for each other.
 We would have helped each other survive this cruel world.
 We would have made every day magic with stupid cute little gifts for each other, because that’s what we did.

 By the time the years-long relationship with the post-Stefan boyfriend fell apart, I had no desire for companionship.
-I briefly dated a much younger man right before Covid (which started simply as an experiment to see if my lady bits still worked after five years of spinsterhood).
+After five years of spinsterhood, I briefly dated a much younger man.
 Aside from that fleeting affair, I’ve been untouched and uninterested for nine or ten years.

-Chatting at the station with my radio comrades the previous spring, conversation touched on romance and dating.
-I’d finally tried meeting people through an app.
+I’d even tried meeting people through an app.
 I went on one date, and the guy was very cool, perfect on paper, but I gave up.
 I couldn’t convince myself to go through a formal dating ritual.

 “What is it that you are looking for?
 What do you want, Rachael?” a friend asked.